Malythea/PoolProducts/README.md

 The client was happy with the existing proposal and wanted to integrate this into Shopify.
 Code Extracts from this propsal were taken and added to the Shopify development store.

 To view the website before the changes - all screenshots are inside the "before_images" folder.

+The complete website is available to view at https://integratedpoolproducts.us/